fbpx

 IKEA X LET’S GO ZERO COMPETITION LAUNCH

-IKEA X LGZ Competition for schools: Applications close 20 March 2023
+IKEA X LGZ Competition for schools: Applications closed.

 After a successful launch last year, the IKEA X Let’s Go Zero school competition is back again – encouraging teachers and pupils to sign up and submit ideas which will make their school more sustainable – whether reducing emissions or increasing biodiversity – as part of a wider drive to unite communities in doing their bit to fight climate change.